 This is the biggest lesson in successful entrepreneurship I learned, however challenging to master.
 But I’m going to try to teach it to you.
 It is about market orientation, thinking from the customer, and how the thinking style of a salesperson works.
 It is primarily about the filter.
 I do not mean the coffee filter, but the filter every person has.
 So, your filter and that of your customer.
 You can view the filter as a pair of glasses that you wear.

-So, to sell something to your customer, you need to know his unique glasses.
-Only then will you actually know whether and how you can meet his or her needs.
+So, to sell something to your customer, you need to know their unique glasses.
+Only then will you actually know whether and how you can meet their needs.
 How do you do that?
 Very simple, actually.
 By asking questions, you find out about his or her glasses.
 An important detail is to ask open questions.
 They always start with how, what, who, where, and when.

 Another tip: if you are really interested in your customer, it goes effortlessly.